-The firm LISA Insurtech was born in 2018 with its own resources and today is present in a large number of countries such as Chile, Mexico, Peru, Colombia, Spain, Ecuador, Bolivia and the United States and, recently, in Argentina.
+The firm LISA Insurtech was born in 2018 with its own resources and today is present in many countries such as Chile, Mexico, Peru, Colombia, Spain, Ecuador, Bolivia, and the United States and, recently, in Argentina.

 How did the idea of creating LISA Insurtech come about and how did it develop?

 LISA is a company that was created to make people’s lives easier when reporting a claim.
 Nobody claims their insurance for pleasure, it is always a moment of great vulnerability, with many associated emotions.
 And we want it to be solved as quickly and simply as possible.
 We want to help insurers make this possible through the use of artificial intelligence and automation.
 In doing so, they will not only be providing the empathetic and excellent service that their customers expect, but they will also be saving time and costs.
 It’s a win-win solution.